DominicSimpson/portfolio/learnings/http.md

 ## 10. Toggle the classes applied to DOM nodes to change their CSS properties

 As you can see with the screenshot in #9 above, we also created a createLoader function, whose purposes was to gave a visual clue to the user of the website when data was being fetched after the user entered in the name of a country.
 The function toggled the classes applied to DOM nodes to change their CSS properties.
-This can be seen in action in the screenshot below, which is what comes up when the user clicks search after entering in a country in the Search bar.
+This can be seen in action in the screenshot below, which is what comes up when the user clicks Search after entering in a country in the Search bar.

 ![screenshot(3)](https://user-images.githubusercontent.com/52511353/205122899-ab6879e0-bece-4736-a2ce-7e5a588f293c.png)